 If this facility is allowed on a system, we recommend the option to use a specified Import/Export location.
 To use this option, an Import/Export area must first be defined.
-It will then be available from the drop down list of areas to choose from.
-See figure 3.7.
+It will then be available from the drop down list of areas to choose from (figure 3.7).

-Add new import/export directory Path /importexport/temporaryarea Remove configuration Path /importexport/impexp1 Remove configuration Path /importexport/blastdbs Remove configuration Direct data transfer from client systems Direct data transfer from client systems Not allowed ; Not allowed Files uploaded via Import/Export location ;
+Add new import/export directory Path /importexport/temporaryarea Remove configuration Path /importexport/impexp1 Remove configuration (increased on the located by Remove ath /importexport/blastdbs configuration configuration Dire ect data transfer from client systems configuration configuration Dire ect data transfer from client systems configuration Dire ect data transfer from client systems t allowed configuration